 Why Is Brand Identity Important?

-1) Company Differentiation
+1. Company Differentiation

 Firstly, a well-designed brand identity helps a company differentiate itself from its competitors by capturing the attention and interests of customers towards its offerings.

 Put simply, the brand identity is responsible for presenting a ‘visual’ summary of what customers can expect about your brand the moment they lay eyes on your products and services.
 It is the image you wish to present in order to influence their perception and expectations about your offerings before price and quality come into play.

-2) Product & Service Positioning
+2. Product & Service Positioning

 Building upon the previous point, having a well-designed brand identity is crucial to a company’s ability to position itself, especially on its products and services.